whichtwix/EpicGamesDowngrader/readme.md

     - navigate to the folder the script is in, by doing for example ```cd downloads``` or ```cd desktop``` <br>
     - write ```Set-ExecutionPolicy Unrestricted -Scope Process``` and click enter <br>
     - write ```./DowngradeEpic.ps1``` and click enter <br>
-3. "Access to the path '<>' is denied".
+3. "Access to the path '<>' is denied" / "No write access to '<>' ".
    <br> solution: If the error mentions Legendary.exe it means it cannot find the file and it likely wasnt able to be downloaded.
 Install it manually [here](https://github.com/derrod/legendary/releases/latest).
    If it mentions the path it is installing Among us to you may have to do this:
      - open legendary.exe from the folder the script is